Ivanlaguna511/Train-Ticket-System/README.md

 ## About the Project

-"RailWay Pro" is a professional desktop application simulating an advanced self-service train ticketing kiosk.
+"Train Ticket System" is a professional desktop application simulating an advanced self-service train ticketing kiosk.
 It was developed as the final practical work for the **Human-Computer Interaction (HCI)** course.

 The primary focus of this project was to design an intuitive User Experience (UX) that guides the user through a complex multi-step purchasing process while maintaining data integrity and simulating real-world hardware interactions.